vsivsi/meteor-file-collection/README.md

 * Automatic lock renewal support, can be controlled with `autoRenewLock` option on `fc.upsertStream()` and `fc.findOneStream()`
 * `range` option to `fc.findOneStream()` now allows `start` or `end` attributes to be safely omitted.
 * Major improvements to resumable.js upload server-side support.
 See HISTORY for details.
 * For perfromance reasons, the default `chunkSize` has changed to 2MB - 1KB.
-As always, other valus for this can be specified for each collection (any value less than 8MB.)
+As always, other values for this can be specified for each collection (any value less than 8MB.)

 ### What's new in v1.0?